Pylons/pyramid/docs/narr/configuration.rst

 attribute to the ``hello`` function, making it available for a :term:`scan` to find it later.

-:mod:`pyramid` is willing to :term:`scan` a module or a package and its subpackages for decorations when the :meth:`pyramid.configuration.Configurator.scan` method is invoked: scanning implies searching for configuration declarations in a package
+:app:`Pyramid` is willing to :term:`scan` a module or a package and its subpackages for decorations when the :meth:`pyramid.configuration.Configurator.scan` method is invoked: scanning implies searching for configuration declarations in a package